-Verification Report Requirements
+4.3 Verification Report Requirements

-Verification reports must include an assurance opinion regarding the compliance of the debt instrument/asset/entity with the provisions of the Climate Bonds Standard and specify the level of assurance entailed in the report.
+Verification reports must either include an assurance opinion or an external review opinion regarding the compliance of the debt instrument/asset/entity with the provisions of the Climate Bonds Standard.
+Assurance opinions must additionally specify the level of assurance entailed in the report.

 The Applicant must provide all the necessary information about the eligible projects and assets and the internal processes they have in place to the Approved Verifier to support the assessment of conformance with the Climate Bonds Standard.
 For Entity and SLB certifications, the Applicant must provide the Verifier with Transition Plans and other supporting documents.

-Approved Verifiers conduct the Verification Engagement and prepare the Verification Reports per the Guidance for Approved Verifiers provided on the Climate Bonds Initiative website.
+Approved Verifiers conduct the Verification Engagement and prepare the Verification Reports per the guidance for Approved Verifiers provided on the Climate Bonds Initiative website.
 The subject matter considered by the Approved Verifiers must include a summary of how the Issuer has conformed with the requirements set out in the Standard, including the relevant Sector Criteria.

-Disclosure only on authorization of the receiver of the certification
+4.4 Disclosure only on authorization of the receiver of the certification

 Verification Reports submitted to the Climate Bonds Standard Secretariat may be publicly disclosed only upon the authorization of the Issuer unless the Climate Bonds Standard Secretariat is required by law or national regulators to make such disclosure.
-The Climate Bonds Standard Secretariat must consult with the Issuer and Approved Verifier on the presentation of the information prior to any public release of any Verification Report.
+The Climate Bonds Standard Secretariat must consult with the Applicant and Approved Verifier on the presentation of the information prior to any public release of any Verification Report.